Master Dough RecipesView Our Alphabetical Recipe Index for Master Dough Recipes

 A cornerstone pizza dough recipe.
 This is easy, uses ingredients everyone has in their pantry along with reliable all purpose flour (vs. bread flour).
 It is good for all sorts of pizza toppings.
 It is not too bready nor too crisp, not dry, not too chewy - perfect.

 Grape starters become Sonoma County, and potato starters are renown.
 This apple starter makes culinary sense in the North East, especially in autumn, with the bounty and variety of wonderful new apples.
 Take care to feed this starter lest it get vinegary.

-Hamantaschen heaven begins here.This dough, made with shortening and butter, yields a light, cookie-like pastry which is similar to the hamantaschen you might expect to find in a commercial bakery.
+Hamantaschen heaven begins here.This dough, made with shortening and butter or all butter if you prefer, yields a light, cookie-like pastry which is similar to the hamantaschen you might expect to find in a commercial bakery.
 If you require a dairy free dough, simply use all shortening or non-dairy margarine (instead of butter and shortening).
 This all said, lately, I make this dough with all butter.
 If you love the oil-based dough, I am still willing to bet once you make this dough, you might never return to the oil-based one.
 This is that good!